Tax Law Career: Courses & Training Requirements

 Corporate Tax Law

-Income tax follows specific, unique guidelines as it relates to corporations and investors.
-Topics include mergers, payment of dividends to investors, liquidation and reorganizations of corporations.
+Topics in this course include mergers, payment of dividends to investors, liquidation and reorganizations of corporations.
 Corporate tax law courses discuss the option of corporations to declare themselves either C corporations or S corporations, and the tax consequences of each choice.

 Income Tax Law